jonnywesten/tradebot-py/README.md

 # tradebot-py

-Welcome to my tradebot repository!
-This project contains the source code for a Python-based trading bot.
-I had a lot of fun creating this project, and I hope you find it interesting and useful.
+Welcome to my Python-based backtesting project.

 ## Table of Contents
 - [About](#about)